25 Best Podcast Hosting Services

 Spreaker offers a free plan giving podcasters 5 hours of audio storage and up to 10 episodes.

-The paid plans range from $6/month to $45/month, with unlimited episodes and up to 1,500 hours of audio storage.
+The paid plans range from $8/month to $120/month, with unlimited episodes and audio storage for the most expensive one.

 SoundCloud is a popular music streaming platform that has become a place to host podcast files in recent years.